Canonical Truth: Further Ideas and Questions

-\begin{question} In general, are some ZFC axioms (theory-)canonical over the others?
+\begin{question} In general, which ZFC axioms are (theory-)canonical over the others?
 Or over KP?
 Are there e.g. canonical models for ZFC$^{-}$ in which power set fails?
-Or of ZFC without replacement in which replacement is false? \end{question}
+Are there canonical models of ZFC without replacement in which replacement is false? \end{question}

+The Ehrenfeucht principles asserts that, when $a$ is definable from $b$, but $a\neq b$, then $a$ and $b$ have different types; there are several variantes of this principle, discussed in, e.g., \cite{Enayat}, \cite{Mycielski}, \cite{FGH}.
+Following \cite{Enayat1}, a model $M$ of ZF is `Leibnizean' if and only if any two elements of $M$ have different types with ordinal parameters.

+\begin{question} Does every canonical model of ZFC satisfy the Ehrenfeucht principle?
+Is every canonical model of ZFC Leibnizean? \end{question}